Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 - Lightsabers – For the geek in all of us, use clear fluorescent light bulb covers and color filters to create fun lightsabers.
 You know that we all secretly dreamed of having one at one point or another.

-Easily rechargeable LED flashlights tend to do the best in flashlight crafts due to their ultra-long lasting life, but any flashlight will work.
-On a personal note, this is my all-time favorite LED light that I use and carry with me when at a camp or retreat.
-PeakPlus Brightest Zoomable Adjustable Focus 5 Modes, Water Resistant LED Tactical Flashlight, Outdoor Torch with Rechargeable 18650 Lithium-Ion Battery and Charger
+Cheap LED flashlights tend to do the best in flashlight crafts due to their ultra-long lasting life, but any flashlight will work.
+On a personal note, these are some of my favorite LED lights that I use and carry with me at a camp or retreat.

 Lastly, it is always a good idea for an adult to supervise and inspect any flashlight prior to using it in a themed flashlight craft for safety reasons.